Businesses in Alma, Illinois

 Alma Illinois Main Street Jabe Johnson

-(B-58a) Along the main street in Alma - Relza Sullens and Dwight Day
+(B-58a) Along the main street in Alma - they are facing Roy "Tubby" Gregory's Restaurant - Relza Sullens and Dwight Day

 Alma Illinois Cannery